derekpcollins/gielave.com/README.md

 # gielave.com

-A community website for Giel Avenue in Lakewood, Ohio.
+The community website for residents of Giel Avenue located in Lakewood, OH.